+Hazardous Chemicals, Activities and Devices

+- Will your project involve any of the following:

+- □ DEA-controlled Substances

+- □ Firearms and Explosives

+- □ Prescription Drugs

+- □ Alcohol & Tobacco

+- Regulated Drones

+- □ Radiation

-zard lous Chemicals, Activities and Devices Will your project involve any of the following: □ DEA-controlled Substances ☐ Firearms and Explosives □ Prescription Drugs □ Alcohol & Tobacco □ Regulated Drones □ Radiation If any are checked, see Hazardous Rules, page 19.
-De vice Testing with Human Participants Are you going to test your project (device, app, invention, prototype, etc.)?
-If yes, does it require persons to interact with it other than yourself or adult sponsor/supervisor?
-Do you intend to gather background knowledge through a survey or interviews to understand the potential use and needs for your project design?
-Are you going to ask for opinions or suggestions on your project design at any point of the project?
-Does your project intend to gather personal data/have a health benefit to the user?
+If any are checked, see Hazardous Rules, page 19.

+Device Testing with Human Participants

+- Are you going to test your project (device, app, invention, prototype, etc.)?
+If yes, does it require persons to interact with it other than yourself or adult sponsor/supervisor? - Do you intend to gather background knowledge through a survey or interviews to understand the potential use and needs for your project design? - □ Are you going to ask for opinions or suggestions on your project design at any point of the project? - Does your project intend to gather personal data/have a health benefit to the user?

 If any are checked, see Human Participant Rules, page 8.
-Ve rtebrate Animals Does your project include any interaction with vertebrate animals in any phase of the project?
-If any are checked, see Vertebrate Animal Rules, page 12.
-Pot tentially Hazardous Biological Agents Does your project include any collection, examination or handling of microorganisms, and/or fresh or frozen tissue, primary cell cultures, blood, blood products or body fluids?
-Are you going to culture or isolate any substance, known or unknown?
-If any are checked, see Potentially Hazardous Biological Agents Rules, page 15.